-In order for the employees to be able to fulfil this responsibility, all leaders must ensure proper implementation within their respective area of responsibility.
+For the employees to be able to fulfil this responsibility, all leaders must ensure proper implementation within their respective area of responsibility.

 Breach of internal rules could result in disciplinary action and/or reduced variable compensation.

 This document shall be reviewed and decided at least yearly.